ibm-cloud-docs/Backup/getting-started.md

 Cloud Backup Portal is used to interact with the {{site.data.keyword.backup_notm}} service that is offered by {{site.data.keyword.cloud}}.
 The Portal is a browser-based client that runs on the {{site.data.keyword.cloud}} private network and allows full control of any {{site.data.keyword.backup_notm}} service, including configuration and restores.

-1. Access the Private Network over VPN.

-   Cloud Backup Portal can't be accessed over the public network.
+1. Access the Private Network over [{{site.data.keyword.BluVPN}}](https://www.ibm.com/cloud/vpn-access){: external}.
+The Cloud Backup Portal can't be accessed over the public network.
 A VPN connection must be established first.
-   {: important}

 2. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational menu, select **Classic Infrastructure**.
 3. Click **Storage** > **Cloud Backup** to display the backup services.
 4. Select the instance name of the {{site.data.keyword.cloud_notm}} account.